Tymshare: MCI, NewCo, Concert

 In 1993 BT and MCI Communications (MCI) negotiated what they called the "Deal of the Century", where MCI would take ownership of the U.S.-based portions of Tymnet and they would create a joint venture called "Concert".
 (The joint venture was called "NewCo" for more than a year while they decided on a name).
 Concert was also aligned with another acquisition of BT, called Synchordia which was headquartered in Atlanta, Georgia.
 Tymnet was then referred to as The Packet network, the BT/MCI network and Concert Packet-switching Services (CPS).
 At first, MCI only wanted to use the points of presence (POPs) that Tymnet had, because there were locations in over 150 cities in the United States, giving MCI more locations from which to provide local service.
 As MCI cut away at Tymnet, expecting it to die, it became a cash cow that just wouldn't go away.

 In May 1994, there were still three DEC KL-10s under TYMCOM-X. At this time, the network had approximately 5000 nodes in 30 foreign countries.
 A variety of protocols can be run over a single packet-switching-network, and Tymnet's most-used protocols were X.25, asynchronous terminal and host (ATI/AHI), and SNA.

 BT and Concert also continued to develop the network, and after the failure of the "Turbo nodes" to take off, decided to have an outside company add Tymnet protocols to existing hardware used in their Frame Relay network.
 Telematics International developed a subset of the Tymnet protocols to run on their ACP/PCP nodes.
 The Telematics nodes were connected in a mesh network (every node logically connected to every other node) via frame-relay and appeared to Tymnet as super-nodes that were directly connected to as many as 44 other super-nodes interconnecting most of Europe, Asia and the Americas as a high speed data network.

 MCI took a different direction and sought to migrate the network protocols to run over TCP/IP and use SPARC technology.
 The supervisor technology was rewritten in C to run as standard UNIX applications under Solaris.
 Funding for this project was at a minimum but the Tymnet engineers believed it was a superior method and proceeded anyway.

 Times were changing and the Internet and World Wide Web were becoming a practical and even important part of corporate and personal life.
 Tymnet technology needed improvements to keep pace with TCP/IP and other Internet protocols.
 Both BT and MCI decided not to compete with the Internet, but to convert their customer base to IP-based networks and technologies.
-However, the Tymnet network was still bringing in considerable cash — in some cases more than current IP based services—so both BT and MCI needed to keep their customers happy.